Gold mines in South Africa

 Gold Mining in South Africa

-Gold Mining in South Africa; South Africa is a home for some of the world’s largest gold mines covering about 4.2% of the world’s production of Gold or precious metals.
+Gold Mining in South Africa: South Africa is home to some of the world’s largest gold mines, covering about 4.2% of the world’s production of gold or precious metals.

 The discovery of gold in the late 19th century led to a gold rush that sparked the development of Johannesburg, one of South Africa’s capitals, and was crucial in the development of the country’s economy and growth during the 20th century.